The only way to get positive feelings about yourself is to take positive actions.

 If your course does not provide reflection activities, get a service-learning journal at the start of the semester and participate in a midterm reflection workshop.

-Here's the reflection prompt, which should be at least 1,000 words, or 4 pages.
+Here's the reflection prompt.
+Your reflection should be at least 1,000 words.

 A. Statement of the issue/activities: Identify the issue you focused on, and explain how it relates to diversity, equity, health or sustainability.
 Describe the activities you engaged in that addressed this issue.